 24 VSA Chapter 117, the State’s planning statute, charges regional planning commissions with the review and approval of new town plans.
 CVRPC’s reviews are designed to demonstrate compliance with statutory requirements and offer constructive advice.

-Here is the Guide and Standards for Munidical Plan Approval – Municipal Plan Approval Guide and Standards
+Here is the Guide and Standards for Municipal Plan Approval – Municipal Plan Approval Guide and Standards

-A complete copy of that statue can be downloaded here – 24 VSA Chapter 117 – Vermont Planning Statutes Updated 2012
+The complete statute is available here – 24 VSA Chapter 117 – Vermont Planning Statutes

 Other services we can provide to municipalities include: providing data and information on a variety of planning related topics, library/clearing house services, providing advice on bylaw interpretation, assisting in the review of development proposals, assistance with grants, and help with special studies or projects.

 CVRPC provides direct hands-on help to local officials on a range of activities: